 Fourth, there should be a cap on what consumers can be made to pay for energy efficiency program costs.
-Charges for shared savings and so-called "lost distribution revenues" should also be subject to the cap.
+Also, charges for utility profits (shared savings) and so-called "lost distribution revenues" should be subject to caps.

 Fifth, to limit costs to consumers, the utilities should be required to use competitive bidding when retaining providers or vendors for implementing their energy efficiency programs.
 A PUCO Staff witness recently recommended competitive bidding for some of FirstEnergy's energy efficiency programs.